 is a focus of our collaborations and MOUs in the development of computational

 models and AI with partners such as the Alan Turing Institute.”

 - Alison Kennedy, Director, STFC Hartree Centre.

 The classification of models is presented on STFC servers as open research which enables other organisations to analyse the model before considering adoption.
 TOMI also acts as a repository for open models developed in collaboration with TOMI partners and specific to different domains.

 Open models can be used by industry to develop AI applications.
 Taking a 4D modelling approach, specially designed transfer learning algorithms are applied.
 This enables new open models to be created for specific domains that are built on assured existing open models to ensure models are built on quality and comply with standards and regulatory requirements set by TOMI partners.

 TOMI is an open institution co-ordinated by the Hartree Centre.
 New members of TOMI are welcome to use our facilities to test and publish Open Models for specific domains.
-Events are planned to build membership, standards and open models for specific domains.

 Want to use TOMI to test applications that your organisation is using or get involved and play an active role in the project?
 Contact us.